 What Is LinkedIn Hiring Pro and How Is It Priced?

-LinkedIn Hiring Pro does not have a publicly listed price - costs are determined dynamically based on your role type and location, and the quote is only shown after you begin the job posting flow.
+Hiring Pro does not have a publicly listed price - costs are determined dynamically based on your role type and location, and the quote is only shown after you begin the job posting flow.
 That pricing opacity makes it hard to budget for in advance.
-What we do know: Hiring Pro is LinkedIn's SMB-focused hiring product that layers AI features on top of standard job posting.
-According to LinkedIn's Hiring Pro page (2026), nearly 60% of users found interview-ready candidates within one week of posting.
-The product targets small businesses that don't need - or can't afford - full Recruiter seats but want more than a basic promoted listing.
+What we do know: Hiring Pro is LinkedIn’s SMB-focused product that layers AI features on top of standard job posting.
+According to LinkedIn’s Hiring Pro page (2026), nearly 60% of users found interview-ready candidates within one week of posting.
+Designed for small businesses that don’t need - or can’t afford - full Recruiter seats, it offers more than a basic promoted listing.

 What Hiring Pro adds beyond a standard promoted post: